netanel152/CQRS_And_MediatR_System/README.md

 - **Queries**: These handle the **read operations** (fetching data) and follow the CQRS pattern by separating the logic from the write operations.
   - Example: `GetProductQuery`, `ListProductsQuery`, etc.

 - **Handlers**: The logic for each command or query is handled by **MediatR Handlers**.
-These are classes that inherit from `IRequestHandler` and contain the logic to process the request.
+These classes inherit from `IRequestHandler` and contain the logic to process the request.
   - Example: `CreateProductCommandHandler`, `GetProductQueryHandler`, etc.

 ## CQRS and MediatR in Action

 - **Commands**: For every write operation (such as creating or updating a product), a command is sent via `MediatR`, and the corresponding handler takes action.
-- **Queries**: For read operations, a query is sent via `MediatR`, and the appropriate handler retrieves the required data.
+- **Queries**: A query is sent via `MediatR` for read operations, and the appropriate handler retrieves the required data.

 This separation ensures that the application remains scalable and maintainable, especially as it grows larger.